BlueeDD/witpappreact/README.md

 # WitpAppReact

 WitpAppReact is a mobile application built using React Native.
-It provides features such as user authentication, login, registration, password reset, feed screen, and user profile.
+It provides features for agent of SouthTours to manage upcoming and ongoing pubcrawls.

 ## Installation